SNAP Review – Inoka

 I still don’t understand why anyone would choose the lower number tactic cards.
 In most of our games, no one ever played a 1 strength card.
 To circumvent the advantage of the leaf totem, players just need to play Block cards in hopes that the other player will choose Attack.

 Inoka left me wanting more.
 Maybe a special player power or a way to surprise my opponent when it looks like I’m behind.
 But that’s just me and I know there are plenty of people who enjoy this style of game and for them it will be a huge hit.

 In the end, we enjoy Inoka, but we’d only play it with three or more players.
 We rate it 3 out of 5 spears.

-Inoka will be available soon from Amazon.
+Inoka is available now from Amazon.